SC reserves order on manufacture and use of green crackers during Diwali | Headlines

 The top court was dealing with the issue relating to firecrackers.
 One of the pleas was filed by BJP leader Manoj Tiwari in 2022, challenging the blanket ban on firecrackers during Diwali celebrations in Delhi.
 During the hearing, the court questioned whether they could act as a superior authority over the Council of Scientific and Industrial Research (CSIR) and also remarked that one has to trust primary institutions.

 Additional Solicitor General Aishwarya Bhati, appearing for the government, during the hearing, apprised the court that it was right that Barium was banned on the government proposal, but it was for the 2018 Diwali.
-The court remarked that as of now everything is banned whether it is green or others.
+The court remarked that as of now everything is banned whether it is green or others in Delhi.

 Additional Solicitor General Aishwarya Bhati also apprised the court that Delhi Police has not issued any permanent licence on the firecrackers since 2016.
 She also apprised the court that all permanent firework manufacturing licenses have been revoked and police will inspect all premises of licensees.